eliasjunior/home-video-api/README.md

 ## What is it ?

-- It's NodeJS streaming app to stream files that you can have on your machine or set up simple raspberry PI as a server on your home network.
+- It's NodeJS streaming app to stream media that you have on your machine or hard drive, you can as well set up a raspberry PI as a server on your home network.

 ## Why would you want to set up this app ?